ShawnYxZhao/okonomiyaki/README.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/97186212/167752921-897eeafa-97b6-429d-a338-a288bd2d09bb.jpeg">

 I see my personal website very similar to okonomiyaki, because I want to share different things happened in my life on this very website.
 Such as my thinkings, learnings, travel experience and so on.
-It can be very random and I don't want to give it a fixed purpose.
+The contents can be very random, just like ingredients used in okonomiyaki.

 ---